 About the Author

 Ximena Gómez is a Colombian poet, psychologist, and translator, who now lives in Miami.
-Her poems have appeared in numerous Spanish-language journals, and bilingually in Sheila-Na-Gig, Cigar City Journal, and also here in Cagibi, where she received a nomination for a 2018 Best of the Net award.
+Her poems have appeared in numerous Spanish-language journals, and bilingually in Sheila-Na-Gig, Cigar City Journal, and also here in Cagibi, where her poem “Last Day (Último Día)” was named a finalist for the 2018 Best of the Net award.
 A collection of her poems, Habitación con moscas, was published by Editorial Torremozas (Madrid 2016).
 Her fiction has appeared in the New Anthology of Hispano-American Poetry and Narrative, Lord Byron Ediciones (Madrid 2017), and she is the translator of George Franklin’s bilingual collection Among the Ruins / Entre las ruinas from Katakana Editores (Miami 2018).

 About the Co-Translator